satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 ### What is Lambda
-A Lambda Expression is just an anonymous function
+A Lambda Expression is just an anonymous function which does not contains.
 - No Name
 - No Returen type
 - No Access modifiers